pdeschen/wuff-wiki/plugin.xml-for-eclipse-bundle.md

   We see that Wuff recognized "MyPerspective.java" file as perspective and that it automatically inserted extension-points for it.
 In general, Wuff recognizes any files matching to patterns `'**/*Perspective.groovy', '**/*Perspective.java', '**/Perspective*.groovy', '**/Perspective*.java'` as perspective files.

   Explanation of attributes in "org.eclipse.ui.perspectives":

   - id="MyEclipsePlugin.MyPerspective": synthesized from project name and perspective class name
   - name="MyEclipsePlugin MyPerspective": synthesized from project name and perspective class name
   - class="myeclipseplugin.MyPerspective": points to qualified class name of the perspective file.

+  As we see, extension-point "org.eclipse.ui.perspectiveExtensions" links perspective and view.
+This is special case: our plugin contains exactly one perspective and one view, so Wuff decides that they must be linked to each other.